nktice/AMD-AI/dev.md

 2024-07-04 - Oobabooga TGW has updated to fix an issue with calling Stable Diffusion - https://github.com/oobabooga/text-generation-webui/issues/5993#event-13399938788 - with that there's updates to remove the workaround, and to add a new workaround because of a feature in newer Pytorch ( > 2.4.x ) documented here - https://github.com/comfyanonymous/ComfyUI/issues/3698

 2024-08-04 - ROCm 6.2 is out... with it comes official support for Ubuntu 24.04 - that simplifies things, and in light of the changes I'm restructuring things with file naming, hence this new file name for the current dev instructions.
+Note I'm getting errors with the 2nd GPU with the new ROCm, bug report is filed, here is a link to that thread so you can follow :  https://github.com/ROCm/ROCm/issues/3518   If you need 2 GPUs the older instructions for ROCm 6.1.3 are preserved here : https://github.com/nktice/AMD-AI/blob/main/ROCm-6.1.3-Dev.md

 --------